-There are a wide range of science disciplines that contribute to a diverse set of career opportunities within this ﬁeld.
+There is a wide range of science disciplines that contribute to a diverse set of career opportunities within this ﬁeld.
 A career in any of the many science fields can vary from a corporate corner office to a 6-month field research project in Brazil.

 There are diﬀerent ways in which your background and skills in science can contribute to the world of work:

 - Private Industry: work at companies such as Consumer Products, Cosmetics, Pharmaceuticals, Environmental Consulting, Health Care Providers, and Research Foundations.